Alex-ABPerson/ABParser/README.md

 This is the main implementation of ABParser, which is a parsing utility which can be used to help make applications that have to read through strings easier.

+**NOTE: Please note that this project is no longer in active development, as there doesn't appear to be any use for it.**

 ## Usage & Development

-All information about ABParser is primilarly documented on the **ABSoftware Docs**, please look at that at: https://abworld.ml/docs/abparser
+All information about ABParser is primilarly documented on the **ABSoftware Docs**, please look at that at: https://abco.live/docs/abparser

 Here is some extra information about compiling the project itself: